alv1nn/bilingual_agents_me_bias/README.md

-## Reinforcement of semantic representations in pragmatic agents leads to the emergence of a mutual exclusivity bias
 This code belongs to the CogSci 2020 submission **Reinforcement of semantic representations in pragmatic agents leads to the emergence of a mutual exclusivity bias**.